 When the Knight of Cups appears upright in a reading, it is a fairly positive card and often signals good news.

-The Knight of Cups is a call to follow your heart, to act on your imagination, and to move forward by trusting your feelings and intuition.
+The Knight of Cups is a call to follow your heart, act on your imagination, and move forward by trusting your feelings and intuition.
 It can also signal a forthcoming proposal, invitation, or gift.